sonatype-nexus-community/nexus-platform-reference/README.md

 I've set my Docker Desktop to use 4 CPU's, 8 GB of Ram with a 1GB swap.

-In addition to Docker Desktop, I recommend installing [Kitematic](https://github.com/docker/kitematic/releases) to help with managing containers and seeing into logs.
-I've also used [Dockstation](https://dockstation.io/) as another Docker GUI.

 Here is a [cheatsheat](https://www.cheatography.com/gambit/cheat-sheets/docker/) for the Docker Command line.

 But I highly reccomend you use VSCode with the Docker extension installed as it provides easy visibility and management of images and containers.
-I live in VSCode to manage docker imahes, edit the project, and start/stop my environment. https://code.visualstudio.com/docs/azure/docker
+I live in VSCode to manage docker images, edit the project, and start/stop my environment. https://code.visualstudio.com/docs/azure/docker

 #### URL's